Front projection effect: Description

 It was first experimented with in 1949, shortly after the invention of Scotchlite, and had appeared in feature films by 1963, when the Japanese film Matango used it extensively for its yacht scenes.
 Another early appearance was in 1966, during the filming of 2001: A Space Odyssey.
 The actors in ape suits were filmed on a stage at Elstree Studios and combined with footage of Africa (the effect is revealed in the leopard's glowing eyes reflecting back the light).
 Dennis Muren used a very similar solution for his 1967 debut film Equinox, although Muren's technique didn't employ Scotchlite.
-Two British films released in 1969, On Her Majesty's Secret Service and The Assassination Bureau, used the technique, as did the 1968 film Where Eagles Dare.
+Two British films released in 1969, On Her Majesty's Secret Service and The Assassination Bureau, used the technique, as did the 1968 films Barbarella and Where Eagles Dare.

 Zoptic

 Front projection was chosen as the main method for shooting Christopher Reeve's flying scenes in Superman.
 However, they still faced the problem of having Reeve actually fly in front of the camera.
 Effects wizard Zoran Perisic patented a new refinement to front projection that involved placing a zoom lens on both the movie camera and the projector.
 These zoom lenses are synchronized to zoom in and out simultaneously in the same direction.
 As the projection lens zooms in, it projects a smaller image on the screen; the camera lens zooms in at the same time, and to the same degree, so that the projected image (the background plate) appears unchanged, as seen through the camera.
-However the subject placed in front of the front projection screen appears to have moved closer to the camera; thus Superman flies towards the camera.
+However, the subject placed in front of the front projection screen appears to have moved closer to the camera; thus Superman flies towards the camera.
 The technique is analogous to the more commonly discussed dolly zoom effect.

 Perisic called this technique "Zoptic".
 The process was also used in two of the Superman sequels (but not used in the fourth movie due to budget constraints), Return to Oz, Radio Flyer, High Road to China, Deal of the Century, Megaforce, Thief of Baghdad, Greatest American Hero (TV), as well as Perisic's films as director, Sky Bandits (also known as Gunbus) and The Phoenix and the Magic Carpet.